DanielTobi0/DanielTobi0/README.md

-I am a Generative AI Engineer that is interested in Deep Learning and AI Agents.
+I am an AI Engineer that is interested in Deep Learning and AI Agents.